 Gotham was ready to give the Cubs all the hell it had.

 When New Yorkers discovered where the Cubs were staying, they blared their horns and yelled well into the night in an attempt to keep the players awake.
 When game time approached the next day, a gathering estimated as high as a quarter of a million surrounded the Polo Grounds.
 Every speck of land and structure that had a vantage point of the field was consumed by humanity.
 Several people, both inside and outside the stadium, reportedly fell to their deaths while dangerously attempting to improvise new viewing areas.
-Cubs players were needled, sometimes physically, by Giants fans and players who got too close.
-Under the stands, umpire Bill Klem was offered a $2,500 bribe from Giants team physician Joseph Creame; Klem declined and Creamer was eventually barred from the game for his doings.
+Cub players were needled, sometimes physically, by Giant fans and players who got too close.
+Under the stands, umpire Bill Klem was offered a $2,500 bribe from Giant team physician Joseph Creamer.
+(Klem declined and Creamer was eventually barred from the game for his doings.)